PumasAI/SimpleChains.jl/docs/src/examples/custom_loss_layer.md

 end
 ```

-Next we define how to backpropagate the gradient from this loss function:
+Finally, we define how to backpropagate the gradient from this loss function:

 ```julia
 function SimpleChains.chain_valgrad!(